Chart Color Schemes

 Budgewoi is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Budgewoi, as per the latest Census, 88.7% of dwellings were houses, with the remaining 11.3% being semi-detached homes, apartments, or other types.
-This differs from Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
+In Budgewoi, as per the latest Census, 88.7% of dwellings were houses with the remaining 11.3% being semi-detached homes, apartments, or other types.
+This contrasts with Sydney metropolitan areas where 55.9% of dwellings are houses and 44.1% are other types.
 Home ownership in Budgewoi stood at 37.6%, with mortgaged dwellings at 32.8% and rented ones at 29.7%.
-The median monthly mortgage repayment was $1,717, lower than Sydney metro's average of $2,427.
-The median weekly rent in Budgewoi was $350, compared to Sydney metro's $470.
-Nationally, Budgewoi's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.
+The median monthly mortgage repayment was $1,717, lower than Sydney's average of $2,427.
+Median weekly rent in Budgewoi was $350, compared to Sydney's $470.
+Nationally, Budgewoi's mortgage repayments were below the Australian average of $1,863 and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing